S&P 500 heads for record ahead of earnings, Fed meeting

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The Shanghai Composite Index finished the day with a gain of 0.9 percent, Tokyo's Nikkei closed up 0.3 percent to a 1-year high and Hong Kong's Hang Seng added 0.9 percent.
+The Shanghai Composite Index finished the day with a gain of 0.9 percent, Tokyo's Nikkei closed up 0.3 percent to a 1-year high and Hong Kong's Hang Seng ended the session up 0.8 percent.

 The Associated Press contributed to this article.